Xenovonex/Making_GANet_More_Efficient_Group_30/README.md

 It will output the results that can also be found in the reproducibility study.

 ### Data: KITTI 2015
-The KITTI 2015 stereo dataset is used to train and evalute the models.
+The KITTI 2015 stereo dataset is used to train and evaluate the models.
 The dataset can be downloaded here: http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=stereo

 Source KITTI 2015: